 The soft lining uses synthetic materials rather than natural fabrics, which dry faster and resist bacterial growth better than traditional liners.
 They offer optional cheek pad sizes as accessories, allowing you to customize the fit after purchase.

-The air management is delivered through four closable vents – two aerodynamic intake vents at the top and a single chin vent system.
-The top vent mechanism does a very good job directing air across the inside of the visor and to the brow area.
+The ventilation management is delivered through four closable vents – two aerodynamic intake vents at the top and a single chin vent system.
+The top vent mechanism does a very good job of directing air across the inside of the visor and to the brow area.
+Bell Lithium Helmet Ventilation.

 The chin vent works better when you’re in a more aggressive riding position, as the airflow hits the vent opening more directly.
 Passive exhaust vents hide under the rear spoiler and draw hot air out effectively.